 And that’s exactly how we have experienced it in 4 out of 5 volunteering places, where we have been so far.

-IMPORTANT – you can search for volunteering gigs on Workaway for free, but when you want to contact these people, you need to pay registration fee.
+You can search for volunteering gigs on Workaway for free, but when you want to contact these people, you need to pay a registration fee.
 Now, in April 2017, it’s 29 USD for 1 year if you are registering as a single, and 38 USD – couple.

 It’s your opportunity to experience local cultures more closely.
 Because you will be living together with a local family.